Andrew Barnes (businessman): Education

-Barnes attended Hutton Grammar School prior to going to University of Cambridge where he completed his MA in law and archaeology at Selwyn College in 1981.
-He is an Associate of the Chartered Institute of Bankers (UK) and attended Harvard Business School's Program for Management Development in 1992.
+Barnes attended Hutton Grammar School before studying at the University of Cambridge, where he was a member of Selwyn College and completed a Master of Arts degree in law and archaeology in 1981.

+He is an Associate of the Chartered Institute of Bankers and attended the Program for Management Development at Harvard Business School in 1992.

 Career

-Barnes began his financial services career in the United Kingdom before moving to Australia at the age of 27.
+Barnes began his career in financial services in the United Kingdom before moving to Australia in his late 20s.